Council and Wagner host Sacred Heart - WTOP News

 Staten Island, New York; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Wagner hosts the Sacred Heart Pioneers after Melvin Council Jr. scored 20 points in Wagner’s 65-63 overtime victory against the Saint Francis (PA) Red Flash.
+BOTTOM LINE: Wagner plays the Sacred Heart Pioneers after Melvin Council Jr. scored 20 points in Wagner’s 65-63 overtime victory over the Saint Francis (PA) Red Flash.

-The Pioneers are 6-5 in NEC play.
-Sacred Heart is fourth in the NEC with 13.3 assists per game led by Brendan McGuire averaging 3.8.
+The Pioneers are 6-5 against NEC opponents.
+Sacred Heart is sixth in the NEC giving up 73.3 points while holding opponents to 44.6% shooting.

-Wagner is shooting 39.5% from the field this season, 5.1 percentage points lower than the 44.6% Sacred Heart allows to opponents.
-Sacred Heart averages 7.3 made 3-pointers per game this season, 0.7 more makes per game than Wagner allows.
+Wagner averages 64.5 points per game, 8.8 fewer points than the 73.3 Sacred Heart gives up.
+Sacred Heart has shot at a 44.6% clip from the field this season, 1.8 percentage points greater than the 42.8% shooting opponents of Wagner have averaged.

-TOP PERFORMERS: Council is scoring 14.7 points per game with 5.8 rebounds and 3.5 assists for the Seahawks.
-Tahron Allen is averaging 13.0 points and 6.0 rebounds while shooting 40.7% over the past 10 games for Wagner.
+TOP PERFORMERS: Council is averaging 14.7 points, 5.8 rebounds, 3.5 assists and 1.5 steals for the Seahawks.
+Julian Brown is averaging 2.4 made 3-pointers over the last 10 games for Wagner.

 Nico Galette is averaging 14 points, 6.7 rebounds and 2.1 steals for the Pioneers.
 Joey Reilly is averaging 14.7 points over the last 10 games for Sacred Heart.